 That's all folks

-These are the three working options I've come across, and I'm pretty happy with the Gledopto setup as well as Kees' IKEA hack after a month or so running it everyday.
+These are the working options I've come across, and I'm pretty happy with the Gledopto setup as well as Kees' IKEA hack after a month or so running it everyday.
 The lights even work with Google Home!
 I recommend the Gledopto for sheer simplicity, but DIY-hacking can't be beaten on price.

 Let me know if you have success of your own if you build this, or if you have any questions about how it works, in the comments!